John Beresford (Waterford MP)

-John Beresford, PC, PC (Ire) (14 March 1738 – 5 November 1805) was an Anglo-Irish statesman.
+John de la Poer Beresford, PC, PC (Ire) (14 March 1738 – 5 November 1805) was an Anglo-Irish statesman.

 Background and education

 Beresford was a younger son of Sir Marcus Beresford, who, having married Catherine, sole heiress of James Power, 3rd Earl of Tyrone, was created Earl of Tyrone in 1746.

 After the death of the earl in 1763, Beresford's mother successfully asserted her claim suo jure to the barony of La Poer.
 John Beresford thus inherited powerful family connections.
 He was educated at Kilkenny College, Trinity College Dublin and was called to the Irish bar.

 Political career

-Beresford entered the Irish House of Commons as member for Waterford County in 1761.
-In 1768, 1783, 1789 and finally in 1798, he stood also for Coleraine, however choosing each time to sit for Waterford.
+Beresford entered the Irish House of Commons as member for County Waterford in 1761.
+In 1768, 1783, 1789 and finally in 1798, he stood also for Coleraine, however choosing each time to sit for County Waterford.

 His industry, added to the influence of his family, procured his admission to the Privy Council of Ireland in 1768, and his appointment as one of the commissioners of revenue two years later.
 In 1780 he became first commissioner of revenue, a position which gave him powerful influence in the Irish administration.
 He introduced some useful reforms in the machinery of taxation; and he was the author of many improvements in the architecture of the public buildings and streets of Dublin.
 He was first brought into conflict with Henry Grattan and the popular party, in 1784, by his support of the proposal that the Irish parliament in return for the removal of restrictions on Irish trade should be bound to adopt the English navigation laws.

 In 1786, he was sworn a member of the Privy Council of Great Britain, and the power which he wielded in Ireland through his numerous dependants and connections grew to be so extensive that a few years later he was spoken of as the 'King of Ireland'.
 He was a vehement opponent of the increasing demand for Catholic Emancipation; and when it became known that the Earl FitzWilliam was to succeed Westmorland as Lord Lieutenant in 1795 for the purpose of carrying out a conciliatory policy, Beresford expressed strong hostility to the appointment.
 One of Fitzwilliam's first acts was to dismiss Beresford from his employment for corruption, but with permission to retain his entire official salary for life, and with the assurance that no other member of his family would be removed.
 FitzWilliam had been encouraged in this course of action by William Ponsonby.
 Beresford immediately exerted all his influence with his friends in England, to whom he described himself as an injured and persecuted man; he appealed to Pitt, and went in person to London to lay his complaint before the English ministers.